grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 More batteries here, though not as many as the previous compartment.
 They lined the walls, but not as deeply because there were trim tanks on either side within the pressure hull.
 She checked below the grating again, but here too everything had the normal amount of greasy dryness.
 She passed forward through a hatch into the main cargo hold.

 The main cargo hold was one giant void occupying most of the front half of the boat.
 More than thirty meters long, and almost ten meters wide.
 The air was still and stale.
 It smelled of rust and petroleum, grease and oils.
 The overhead bare bulbs had a harsh jaundiced yellow color.
 The hold was mostly empty --- they had been coming from their last cargo drop-off and were heading toward the depots in the north in hopes of getting another shipping run job.
 A few wooden crates, stippled green and black with mold, were stacked along the sides.
 In another nook were stashed a couple of welding rigs wrapped with chain and some bins of scrap metal piled up against a greasy grill used for cooking on deck.
-It had always bothered Captain Percy that they could not find a more considered place to stash these sundries than the cargo hold.
+It had always bothered Percy that they could not find a more considered place to stash these sundries than the cargo hold.

 She walked along the centerline of the space, the spine of the boat, listening carefully.
 It seemed to her that there was something wrong with the sound of her footsteps on the metal grating.
 As she neared the front of the compartment, she realized it was not the sound of her footsteps that was off, it was that she could hear water trickling faintly.
 She knelt and pulled up the grating.
 There was a pond of oily black water just under the deck level.
 In it swam a small school of old cigarette butts.
 Little ripples formed from resonance with the hum of the electric motors, their vibrations passing up the hull and encoding themselves on the scum of the surface here.